josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

+That bit should return us just the posts that match the current category!

 I won't go into how to render the matching content, but it's almost identical to how we did it in `src/routes/blog/+page.svelte`.
 (In fact, you could easily create a component to handle listing posts, and reuse it in both places!)
 Here, however, you'll probably want to use the `category` itself, to show the user what they're looking at.

 Also: it's probably a good idea to wrap that code in a `try`/`catch` block--and for that matter, to anticipate situations where no posts will match the given category, and handle that properly in the UI.
 (An `{#if posts.length}` block with an `{:else}` should do the trick.)

-Inside the `[slug]/+page.svelte` template, listing a post's categories just requires grabbing the prop and looping over it.
-(Just be sure to add `categories` to the returned object from the corresponding `[slug]/+page.server.js` file.)
+Elsewhere, inside the `[slug]/+page.svelte` template, listing a post's categories just requires grabbing the prop and looping over it.
+(Just be sure to add `categories` to the returned object from the corresponding `[slug]/+page.server.js` file--or, if using an mdsvex layout, to the layout's exported props.)

 ```svelte
 <!-- src/routes/blog/[slug]/+page.svelte -->